-NEW PUBLICATION on Inter-faith relationships...
+LATEST PUBLICATION on Inter-faith relationships...

 NEW PUBLICATION on Baptist women ministers

-The Heritage Center has published Strength for the Journey: Feminist Theology & Baptist Women Pastors by Judith Bledsoe Bailey.
-Full information listed under NEWS
+The Heritage Center has published Strength for the Journey: Feminist Theology & Baptist Women Pastors, by Judith Bledsoe Bailey.
+Full information listed under NEWS.

-"In Search of the Heroic" by Andrew Gardner.
-Intended for high school and college-age youth to use as a resource on Baptist history and heritage.
-Order at $6 each or a bag of 10 for a youth group for $30 ($3 each).
-Send orders to Center for Baptist Heritage & Studies, P.O.
-Box 34, University of Richmond, VA 23173
+In Search of the Heroic, by Andrew Gardner, is written for high school and college-age youth to use as a resource on Baptist history and heritage.
+Order at $6 each or a set of 10 for $30 ($3 each).
+Call or send orders to Center for Baptist Heritage & Studies, P.O.
+Box 34, University of Richmond, VA 23173.

 Established in 2000 following an agreement between the Baptist General Association of Virginia, the University of Richmond and the Virginia Baptist Historical Society, the Center for Baptist Heritage & Studies seeks to champion Baptist distinctives and Baptist heritage and to provide educational opportunities related to Baptist distinctives, history and heritage.

 It accomplishes its mission in numerous ways, including the production of resources and publications, the offering of convocations and programs on special topics of interest, and the availability of a Heritage Fellows program for college students and an essay contest for high school students.
 The Center has also published a magazine for children exploring important figures in Baptist life, called Heritage Seekers.